zentyal/zentyal/docs/en/user/monitor.rst

 Once you have configured and enabled the event you will need to configure, at least, one observer.
 The observer configuration is the same as the configuration of any other event.
-Check the **Events** chapter for further information.
+Check the :ref:`events-ref` chapter for further information.

 .. include:: monitor-exercises.rst